 We’re sorry to start off with this one because well, it’s just no fun to talk about – but it really makes the difference on what to know going forward.
 Considering how much you can and are willing to spend on things like your resort, tickets, travel, dining, and souvenirs is key.
 Be sure to look for the hidden costs like resort parking fees and always consider tips and taxes into your total.

-2 – There are 25 Disney Resort Options.
+2 – There are more than 25 Disney Resort Options.